Serilleous/grimbot/README.md

+Stuff to know:
+Most settings in GrimBot.ini you can edit without restarting the bot and they should be picked up.

 Commands:
 !startdraft -starts the raft
 !startdraft <pack> <pick> - EG: "!startdraft 4 2" starts a draft at pack 4, pick 2